Antarctic Radio Frequency Albedo and Implications for Cosmic Ray Reconstruction: Discussion and Summary

-\section{Acknowledgments}
+Studies of the frequency-dependence of the Solar reflection, as well as correlations with known wind patterns across the continent, are currently in progress.
+In parallel, improved interferometric techniques based on triple-, rather than pair-wise waveform correlations are being developed, with the goal of suppressing confusion introduced by fringe effects (as described in this paper) and enhancing the interferometric signal-to-noise ratio.

+\centerline{Acknowledgments}

-We thank the National Aeronautics and Space Administration, the National Science Foundation Office of Polar Programs, the Department of Energy Office of Science HEP Division, the UK Science and Technology Facilities Council, the National Science Council in Taiwan ROC, and especially the staff of the Columbia Scientific Balloon Facility.
+We express our gratitude to Dr. Frederique R\'emy for kindly providing us with the Envisat reflectivity data.
+We also thank the National Aeronautics and Space Administration, the National Science Foundation Office of Polar Programs, the Department of Energy Office of Science HEP Division, the UK Science and Technology Facilities Council, the National Science Council in Taiwan ROC, Fermilab's QuarkNet Program, the Russian Ministry of Science and Education, and especially the staff of the Columbia Scientific Balloon Facility.
 A. Romero-Wolf would like to thank NASA (NESSF Grant NNX07AO05H) for support for this work.
+This material is based upon work supported by the National Science Foundation Graduate Research Fellowship under Grant No. NSF0064451.
+Data used for this analysis and to generate the included figures may be obtained by contacting the corresponding author, J. Stockham $(jegab8@ku.edu)$.